NickBlow/Mythras-charsheet/app/content/cults.md

 **Privileges:**

--Safe haven in any Free Clan settlement
+- Safe haven in any Free Clan settlement
--Access to training in clan skills
+- Access to training in clan skills

 **Rewards:** Learn Sense, Augment Skill (Any Clan Skill) and Awareness.
 You can always find food, water, and shelter in natural environments.
 Training additional Augment Skills costs 5 XP rolls.

 #### Wayfinder – "We Walk Between Worlds"

 **Requirements:** The Force 40%, Survival 50%, Willpower 50%.
 Must have rescued at least one enslaved Wookiee or protected a clan settlement.

 **Duties:** Guide refugees to safety, map safe routes through Imperial territory, maintain communication between scattered clans.

 **Privileges:**

 - Access to training in clan skills at 10% discount